mdn/content/files/en-us/learn/javascript/index.md

 {{LearnSidebar}}

 {{Glossary("JavaScript")}} is a programming language that allows you to implement complex functionalities on web pages.
 Every time a web page does more than just sit there and display static information for you to look at—displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, or more—you can bet that JavaScript is probably involved.
+JavaScript is an interpreted language, which means it executes code directly without any compilation.
+Additionally, it is a single-threaded language.
+Despite this, why is JavaScript so popular today?

 > **Callout:**
 >